Fellowship-of-turing/Namsor_2.1_api/source/index.md

-*Split a Japanese full name, in Kanji or Latin writing, into a first name and last name structure*
+*Infer the likely first/last name structure of a name, ex. 山本 早苗 or Yamamoto Sanae*

 *<u>Cost :</u> The processing of each name requires **1** credit.*